 The lawsuit at issue today was filed in federal district court in the District of Columbia by Earthjustice and the Western Environmental Law Center on behalf of Oceana, Friends of the Earth, the Center for Biological Diversity, the Center for Food Safety and the International Center for Technology Assessment.

 Independent U.S. scientists, having evaluated the paleoclimate and instrumental records as well as increasingly sophisticated geophysical models, have determined with high confidence that global warming caused by greenhouse gas emissions from the burning of fossils fuel has begun to disrupt global and regional climate systems.
 They predict that, unless these emissions are reduced sharply within decades, natural and human systems on which species and civilization respectively depend will be disrupted irretrievably.
 In partial response the EPA has begun to restrict such emissions from new cars and light trucks; but the federal government’s determination to act strongly to preserve a habitable climate system remains in question.
 Major sector sources of greenhouse emissions, including aircraft, vessels and other nonroad vehicles and engines, must not be given a free ride.

 Aviation and Global Warming

 Aircraft emit 11 percent of carbon dioxide emissions from U.S. transportation sources and 3 percent of the United States’ total greenhouse gas emissions.
-The United States is responsible for nearly half of worldwide CO2 emissions from aircraft, and such emissions from aircraft are anticipated to increase substantially in the coming decades due to the projected growth in air transport.
 According to the Federal Aviation Administration, emissions from domestic aircraft will increase 60 percent by 2025.
 While some countries, such as the European Union, have already begun to respond to these challenges, the United States has failed to address this enormous pollution source.

 Ships and Global Warming